Dwarf Apple Trees: Varieties, Rootstocks, and How to Grow Them

 Staking: True dwarf trees (M9, Bud 9, G.11, G.41) need permanent support.
 Drive a sturdy 8-foot stake (metal T-post or treated 4x4) at planting time.
 Tie the tree to the stake with flexible ties.
 This is for the life of the tree, not just the first few years.
 A loaded dwarf apple on M9 will lean or tip without support.

 Pruning: Dwarf apples use the same central leader system as standard trees, just smaller.
 Prune in late February to early March.
+Felco F2 pruners are what most serious fruit growers use.
+They’re expensive at $78 but they last decades and stay sharp in a way that cheap pruners don’t.
 Our apple tree pruning guide covers the technique in detail.
 Dwarf trees need less pruning overall but the principles are the same.

 Fruit thinning: Critical for quality.
 After June drop (when the tree naturally sheds some fruitlets), thin remaining apples to one per cluster, spaced 6 inches apart on each branch.
 Without thinning, you get small, mediocre apples and the tree may skip fruiting the following year.